Hopelite/Enqueuer/README.md

 - */removequeue [queue name]* - deletes a queue with specified name

 ## Support and Feedback
-If any error or a bug occures, please open an issue here or message the developer (*@hopelite*).
+If any error or a bug occures, please open an issue here or message the developer (*@VadimK.ok*).
 Please share your feedback same way too!